 It was a beautiful Sunday morning and the air was unseasonably warm for September in New Mexico.
 I was excited to be going on a ride through the Jemez Mountains on the back of my new friend Shaun’s GSXR 750.
 Before we headed out that morning, I had shed my favorite cowboy hat in exchange for a borrowed (and very ugly) red helmet.
 I thought nothing of the fact that I had no other protection against the asphalt besides that hunk of foam and plastic.
 I figured that we couldn’t get into a wreck; it simply wouldn’t happen to me.
 I was nearly dead wrong.

-I laid there in the road for what seemed like an eternity before emergency help arrived.
-Eternity, as it turns out, is exactly forty five minutes.
+I laid there on the road for what seemed like an eternity before emergency help arrived.
+Eternity, as it turns out, is exactly forty-five minutes.
 Every nerve ending in my body was on fire; tingling, scorching, stabbing and burning.
 I had not gone into shock for very long, and the adrenaline had worn off almost instantly.
 Not being able to move was the worst of it.
 I wanted to pull my arm out from underneath me.
 I wanted to get off that hot road.
 I wanted the sun to stop shining so brightly on my exposed back.
 I wanted everything to just go away, but it wouldn’t go away.
 I wanted to die, but the people who came to my rescue wouldn’t let me give up.
-I had skinned myself alive and was still breathing by the grace of, you guessed it, the ugly red helmet.
+I had skinned myself alive and was still breathing because of that ugly red helmet.

 Since this realization, my life and work has been dictated by choices that help to spread my message.
 In 2006 I wrote a full account of the accident and my experiences as a cautionary tale for riders.
 It was published online and embraced throughout the community, and began popping up on forums and websites in over 20 countries.
 I was invited to attend safety conferences and tell my story as a way to show riders what can happen and share information on how to help prevent it, and I brought that ugly red helmet as a tangible testimony.
 I was encouraged to do research on protective technologies and pursue a path of motorcycle safety education.
 I received a NAMS (National Agenda for Motorcycle Safety) grant to start a national non-profit web campaign for protective apparel awareness and education that became a household name for many riders.
 Three-and-a-half years after leaving the hospital, I became a certified RiderCoach for the Motorcycle Safety Foundation to teach new and experienced riders alike the importance of attitude, skill, protective gear, and lifelong learning.
 I have effectively become the prodigal child of motorcycle safety education and protective apparel awareness.

 I keep that ugly red helmet on a shelf in my house where I can see it every day, and most importantly, every time I get ready to go on a ride.
-Once upon a time, it was available for purchase to anyone who was interested in an ugly red helmet.
-When put to the test, it did exactly what it was made to do: save a life.
+Once upon a time, it was available for purchase to anyone who was interested in wearing a red helmet.
+When put to the test, it did exactly what it was made to do; it saved my life.
 Now it is beaten and broken, but it serves a greater purpose, and that is to share a warning with anyone who sees it.

-I suppose I have become like my helmet, and although battered and scarred, it is hard to ignore my outward appearance and the message that comes along with it.
-I carry around a story of caution and wisdom and share it with everyone I meet, and will continue to share it for the rest of my life.
-I have been perfectly molded and beautifully adorned to serve a purpose, and when put to the test, I will do exactly what I am made to do: save lives.
+I suppose I have become like my ugly red helmet.
+Although battered and scarred, it is hard to ignore my outward appearance and the message that comes along with it.
+I carry around a story of caution and wisdom and share it with everyone I meet.
+I will continue to share it for the rest of my life.
+I have been perfectly molded and beautifully adorned to serve a purpose, and when put to the test, I do exactly what I am made to do: save lives.